PROVISIONALLY LICENSED CLINICAL SOCIAL WORKER

 My work is deeply informed by Black Liberation, Decolonization, and Disability Justice.
 These frameworks guide me in helping clients unpack internalized messages of inadequacy, confront the impacts of racism, ableism, and poverty, and reconnect with their own power and agency.
 I strive to be present with you, not as an authority, but as a witness, advocate, and partner in your growth.

-Overwhelmed by systems that weren’t built for them and are looking for support navigating burnout, racial stress, or poverty-related stressors.
+Looking for support navigating burnout, racial stress, or poverty-related stressors.

-Trying to reduce alcohol or cannabis use in ways that feel sustainable, non-shaming, and grounded in their real-life circumstances.
+In ways that feel sustainable, non-shaming, and grounded in their real-life circumstances.

-Struggling with anxiety, disconnection, or emotional shutdown after years of pushing through, people-pleasing, or staying in survival mode.
+After years of pushing through, people-pleasing, or staying in survival mode.

-Looking to reclaim joy, identity, or self-worth after feeling erased by school, family, work, or society at large.
+After feeling erased by school, family, work, or society at large.

-Exploring how oppression, trauma, and culture show up in their body and wanting tools to feel safer, more whole, and more regulated.
+Exploring how oppression, trauma, and culture show up in their body

-Craving care that doesn’t expect them to compartmentalize their race, gender, queerness, spirituality, disability, or any part of their story.
+Their race, gender, queerness, spirituality, disability, or any part of their story.

 In my work, I meet people navigating the weight of both personal and structural challenges.
 Whether you're confronting cycles of harm, seeking accountability and healing, or simply learning how to rest, this is a space where your voice matters and your truth is honored.
 We go at your pace, together.